-We’ve also provided a FREE Printable file of this handy reference chart of the fruits and vegetables dogs can eat (and can’t eat).
-It’s the same 40 fruits and vegetables as above, but we’ve put them all in alphabetical order and then color-coded them as follows:
+We’ve also provided an alphabetical, color-coded FREE Printable file of this handy reference chart of the fruits and vegetable dogs can eat and can’t eat:

 - YELLOW – CAUTION – OK to eat in smaller quantities.
 Some cautionary suggestions exist regarding preparation, seeds, skin, etc.

 - RED – NO – These are either toxic to dogs or for various stated reasons are best to be avoided.

 Here’s a peek of what it looks like below:

 Download the Free Printable File: Fruits and Vegetable Dogs Can Eat and Can’t Eat

 - Feeding your dog fruits and vegetables is a personal decision.

 - Fruits and vegetables can be a healthy part of your dog’s diet and provide many benefits.

 - Always discuss things with your vet prior to making any radical diet changes to your dog’s diet.